 Based in Dubai Academic City, Lycee Francais International Georges Pompidou serves the French-speaking community within Dubai and Sharjah.
 The Academic City branch offers education from CP (Grade 1) to Finale and is one of four schools in Dubai offering an all-through French curriculum, the others being the Lycee International Francais (AFLEC), the Lycee Libanais Francophone Prive and Lycee International Jean Mermoz.
 Classes are conducted 'en Francais', although all students study English also.

-After three years of Outstanding ratings, LFIGP has been rated Very Good in the 2018-19 KHDA inspection process.
-An abbreviated version of the inspection report can be found under the Inspection tab.
-An update of this review will be completed once the full report has been issued.
+The Lycee Francais Georges Pompidou has again retained its Very Good rating in the KHDA's DSIB inspection round for 2022-23.
+The abbreviated report can be found under the 'Inspection Reports' tab.
+An update of this review will take place when the full report has been published.

 LFIGP follows the curriculum set by the French Ministry of National Education, and prepares students for the Diplome National du Brevet (DNB), as well as the French Baccalaureate in the three main streams (Literary, Social Sciences and Economics, and Science) along with international options.